lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 - You must rejoin each day by reposting and zapping the new daily note
 - Retards who zap the wrong note can't get in
 - All accumulated sats are distributed to herd members only when the feeder is triggered
-- Your Lightning address must be functional to receive your share
+- Your Lightning address must be functional to receive your share, obviously
 - Join the CyberHerd daily to maximize your earnings and help support the ⚡Lightning Goats⚡!
 - There may be bugs.
 There will definitely be bugs.
 There's only one guy coding this for fun